Portfolio

 AI Governance Framework for Regulated Financial Services

 Context.
-A financial institution was scaling AI use cases across credit, fraud, and customer analytics but had no consistent governance framework.
-Model development was ad hoc.
-Validation was inconsistent.
-Production monitoring was the responsibility of whoever happened to deploy the model.
+A financial institution was scaling AI across credit, fraud, and customer analytics but had no consistent governance framework.
+Model development was ad hoc, validation inconsistent, and production monitoring fell to whoever happened to deploy the model.

 Approach.
-Designed a tiered governance framework that scales requirements with risk.
-Four tiers (Critical, High, Medium, Low) with distinct requirements for validation rigor, monitoring depth, and review cadence.
-The framework covers the full model lifecycle: development standards, independent validation, deployment gates, production monitoring, and decommissioning.
+Designed a tiered governance framework that scales requirements with risk: four tiers (Critical, High, Medium, Low) with distinct requirements for validation rigor, monitoring depth, and review cadence, covering the full model lifecycle from development standards to decommissioning.

 Key decisions.
-Governance as enablement, not gatekeeping — the framework reduces ambiguity rather than adding bureaucracy.
-Compliance mapping to EU AI Act (Articles 9-15) and SR 11-7 built into the framework structure.
+Governance as enablement, not gatekeeping.
+Compliance mapping to EU AI Act (Articles 9-15) and SR 11-7 built into the structure.
 Worked examples (credit scoring, fraud detection) to make the framework concrete rather than theoretical.

 Outcome.
-Consistent governance across AI use cases with clear accountabilities.
-Faster time-to-production for lower-risk models.
-Regulatory examination readiness for higher-risk models.
-A shared language between data science, risk, and compliance teams.
+Consistent governance with clear accountabilities, faster time-to-production for lower-risk models, examination readiness for higher-risk ones, and a shared language between data science, risk, and compliance.

 Published Framework